University of Surrey International Study Centre

 In these units you will study the fundamentals of physics by looking at sound, electromagnetic waves and the structure of the atom.
 You will also cover electrical currents and magnetic fields.

 This programme can lead to one of the undergraduate degrees in the table below.
 Grades and progression degrees are guidelines and subject to change.
-Find out about IELTS requirements for progression.

 Course length: Two semesters

 Semester 2: 04/02/2019 - 31/05/2019